-Of course, those without anti-racist critical frameworks produce an amplitude that interferes with the broader goal of anti-racist work.
+Of course, those without anti-racist critical frameworks produce an amplitude that interferes with the broader goal of anti-racist work (see Figure 8).
 The work of the conservative right and the moderate middle often run in opposition to the work of progressive, activist communities.
 They interfere or, in the case of the moderate middle, actively interfere sometimes and passively interfere at others.
 In 1963, none other than Martin Luther King, Jr. (2017), in his "Letter from a Birmingham Jail" named the moderate white middle as perhaps the most dangerous contingent in the US for its surreptitious ability to appear progressive while simultaneously advocating for change to be made "at a better time" when there's greater political alignment.
 If the human anti-racist quantum computer consists of all humans as qubits, then the metaphorical critical race quantum computer itself won't work until a critical mass of anti-racist qubit-like humans exists.
+More people need to develop their anti-racist critical frameworks in order for the collective probability produce string to an anti-racist and generally anti-oppressive - society.